SamarthBhatia/SelfGrowNetworkDefense/status.md

 - **Focus**: Enhance the adversarial harness with a crossover mechanism.
 - **Actions**:
     - Added a `crossover_rate` field to `EvolutionConfig` to control the probability of performing crossover.
-    - Implemented the `perform_crossover` function in `src/adversarial.rs` to create a new child candidate by combining properties from two parents.
+    - Implemented the `perform_crossover` function in `src/adversarial.rs` to create a new child candidate by combining properties of two parents.
     - Integrated the crossover logic into the `run_generations` evolutionary loop, using `crossover_rate` to choose between crossover and mutation.
     - Added a new unit test, `perform_crossover_creates_child`, to verify the crossover implementation.
     - Updated all existing tests to incorporate the new `crossover_rate` field in `EvolutionConfig` and resolved all compilation errors.